kg583/5MAT/6MAT/README.md

 A `?V` or `?n` argument can only be passed at the end of an argument list.
 Other contexts where peeking is illegal are noted in their respective sections; do note, though, that peeking is equivalent to reading then rewinding the tape pointer by `n` characters, so the same effect may be achievable directly.

-Instruction arguments are denoted using the following placeholders.
+Instruction arguments are denoted in this document and the instruction grammar using the following placeholders.
 Separate arguments using `,`.
 - `%N`: A signed decimal integer literal, or `$R`
 - `+N`: A positive decimal integer literal, or `$R`
 - `-N`: A negative decimal integer literal